JelleZijlstra/typing-spec/spec/spec.rst

 always infer that ``x`` is of type ``str`` in the first example above.

 This is not the only viable strategy: type checkers should feel free to experiment with more sophisticated inference techniques.
-This PEP does not mandate any particular strategy; it only emphasizes the importance of backwards compatibility.
+No particular strategy is mandated, but type checkers should keep in mind the importance of backwards compatibility.

 Using non-Literals in Literal contexts
 """"""""""""""""""""""""""""""""""""""